James Fleet

-James Edward Fleet (born 11 March 1952) is an English actor of theatre, radio and screen.
-He is most famous for his roles as the bumbling and well-meaning Tom in the 1994 British romantic comedy film Four Weddings and a Funeral and the dim-witted but kind hearted Hugo Horton in the BBC sitcom television series The Vicar of Dibley.
+James Edward Fleet (born 11 March 1952) is a British actor of theatre, radio and screen.
+He is most famous for his roles as the bumbling and well-meaning Tom in the 1994 British romantic comedy film Four Weddings and a Funeral and the dim-witted but kind-hearted Hugo Horton in the BBC sitcom television series The Vicar of Dibley.
+Since 2020, he has played King George III in the Netflix series Bridgerton.

 Early life

-Fleet was born in Bilston, Staffordshire, to a Scottish mother, Christine, and an English father, Jim.
-He lived in Bilston until he was 10 but, when his father died, he moved to Aberdeenshire with his mother.
+Fleet was born in Bilston, to a Scottish mother, Christine, and an English father, Jim.
+He lived in Bilston, West Midlands until he was 10 but, when his father died, James moved to Aberdeenshire with his mother.
 He studied engineering at university in Aberdeen, where he joined the university dramatic society.
 Afterwards, he studied at the Royal Scottish Academy of Music and Drama in Glasgow.